alexandratran/alexandratran.github.io/README.md

-# Libertarian Part of Placer County website
+# Libertarian Party of Placer County website

 Visit the website at [placerlp.org](https://placerlp.org/).